App

 </header>

-Note that, up to this point, the tag names can vary, but you should stick to the classnames used above.
+Note that, up to this point, the tag names can vary, but you should stick to the classes used above.

-If you have a sidebar, you’ll also want to add a toggle button to the final header section.
-This allows the user to show/hide the sidebar when the screen isn’t wide enough to keep it visible.
-The toggle will automatically disappear once the screen is wide enough.
+If you have an App Sidebar (see below), you’ll also want to add a toggle button to the end of the header.
+This allows the user to show/hide the sidebar when the screen isn’t wide enough to fit both the sidebar and the content.
+The toggle will automatically disappear when the screen is wide enough.

 <label class="app-header-item app-sidebar-toggle">